ozguryazilimas/wp-postane/user-role-editor/readme.txt

 https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==
+= [4.29] 10.11.2016 =
+* New: User Role Editor own user capabilities are grouped separately under Custom capabilities.
+* Update: URE_Lib::is_super_admin() uses WordPress core is_super_admin() for multisite setup only.
+Superadmin is a user with 'administrator' role in the case of single site WordPress installation.
+  This is the difference with the WordPress core which counts as a superadmin (for single site WP installation) any user with a 'delete_users' capability.
+* Update: BaseLib::option_selected() calls were replaced with the calls of a similar selected() function from WordPress core.

 = [4.28] 20.10.2016 =
-* New: WooCommerce plugin user capabilities (if exist) are grouped separately.
+* New: WooCommerce plugin user capabilities (if exist) are grouped separately under Custom capabilities.
 * Update: Temporally raised permissions flag is taken into account when checking, if user has a superadmin privileges.
 WordPress is_super_admin() function was replaced with custom wrapper to define if current user is a real superadmin or just a local admin with the temporally raised (add/edit users pages) permissions.

 = [4.27.2] 15.09.2016 =